TingChiaChiang/Culturally-Competent-Human-Activity-Recognition-with-a-Pepper-Robot/README.md

  - [:page_facing_up: References](#page_facing_up-references)

 # :blue_book: The general idea
-This culturally-competent HAR module is designed, developed and tested on a robot Pepper.
-It relies on an ontology-based framework (with Protégé) for the representation of activities-related knowledge, a Bayesian Network for reasoning (with Netica), and online version services (Google cloud vision dervice and Microsoft custom vision service) for the semantic labeling of images and scene classification.
+This culturally-competent HAR module was designed, developed and tested on a robot Pepper.
+It relies on an ontology-based framework (with Protégé) for the representation of activities-related knowledge, a Bayesian Network for reasoning (with Netica), and online version services (Google cloud vision service and Microsoft custom vision service) for the semantic labeling of images and scene classification.